The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 8P4Oly.gif

 Sean Connery embodied the essence of Ian Fleming’s womanizing secret agent so purely that he didn’t play James Bond: he was James Bond.
-That became his existential identity the moment he signed on to play 007 and it remains his identity, even in death.
+That became his existential identity the moment he signed on to play 007, and it remains his identity, even in death.

 When people refer to actors by the iconic characters that played, it can seem a little mocking, almost as if they don’t exist independently from the immortal icons that will forever define their legacy.
 That is certainly not the case with Connery.
-If given a choice between being Sean Connery’s James Bond or literally anyone else in the history of civilization, nearly everyone would choose being Bond.
+If given a choice between being Sean Connery’s James Bond or anyone else in the history of civilization, nearly everyone would choose to be Bond.

-Connery was James Bond to such a profound and lasting degree that even when he wasn’t playing James Bond he nevertheless seemed to be playing James Bond.
+Connery was James Bond to such a profound and lasting degree that even when he wasn’t playing James Bond, he nevertheless seemed to be playing James Bond.
 When he played Indiana Jones’ dad, for example, I thought, “Oh, Indiana Jones’ dad is an impeccably preserved older James Bond.
 That checks out.”

-When you paid Connery the big bucks (and he was nothing if not an in-demand and highly compensated movie star) you were paying for a world-famous top box office attraction but you were also shelling out top dollar for James Bond and the James Bond vibe Connery brought to your film just by being in it.
+When you paid Connery the big bucks (and he was nothing if not an in-demand and highly compensated movie star), you were paying for a world-famous top box office attraction, but you were also shelling out top dollar for James Bond and the James Bond vibe Connery brought to your film just by being in it.

-Michael Bay’s wonderfully entertaining (goodness, those are not words I have ever written before, and may never write again!)
-1996 action comedy The Rock leans in so hard on the idea that no matter who Connery is playing, he’s always playing James Bond on some level to such an extent that I would not be surprised if there was at least one draft of the script in which his character is actually named James Bond or it was otherwise strongly inferred that he was the spy who launched Connery to international super-stardom.
+Michael Bay’s wonderfully entertaining (goodness, those are not words I have ever written before and may never write again!)
+1996 action comedy The Rock leans in so hard on the idea that no matter who Connery is playing, he’s always playing James Bond on some level to such an extent that I would not be surprised if there was at least one draft of the script in which his character is named James Bond or it was otherwise strongly inferred that he was the spy who launched Connery to international super-stardom.

 HighWellinformedHare-max-1mb.gif